-In instances when Student Housing has terminated a resident’s Housing Agreement, whether for conduct infractions or policy violations, non-payment, health and safety issues, or other reasons, the resident will be notified by the Associate Director of Residence Life in writing in the form of an eviction letter, also called a Notice-to-Quit.
+In instances when Student Housing has terminated a resident’s Housing Agreement, whether for conduct infractions or policy violations, non-payment, health and safety issues, or other reasons, the resident will be notified by the Director of Housing & Residence Life in writing in the form of an eviction letter, also called a Notice-to-Quit.

 Any eviction appeals must be addressed in writing prior to the eviction deadline.
 A pending appeal response does not entitle the evicted student an extension on their vacate deadline.

 Residents who cooperate and meet their eviction deadline without incident may reapply for student housing in future semesters, but are not guaranteed acceptance.